 Bug Reports & Feature Proposals

-If you want to donate to Deskew Tools you can donate to my Imaging library using PayPal - that's what Deskew uses internally.
+If you want to donate to Deskew Tools you can click Sponsor button at Deskew's GitHub page.